pytorch/ELF/design_doc/sampler.md

 # Sampler in ELF

 Python class in src_py/rlpytorch/sampler/ folder.
+It is a little out-of-date and not realy used in the Go project.

 ## Class Sampler
 - Used to sample an action from policy.